Where to go on holiday in August

 In California you’ll find gallons of things to do and charming places to stay including a desert ranch in Joshua Tree National Park, Cavallo Point Lodge, a romantic National Park lodge in San Francisco, and this A-list hideaway in West Hollywood.
 Or how about taking a guided foodie tour of San Francisco and the Wine Country.

 If you like to be beside the seaside, rent a house on Redondo Beach or book a room at Shutters on the Beach in Santa Monica.
-On the East coast, try The Vanderbilt Grace in Newport, Rhode Island, or a summer house in Cape Cod.
+On the East coast, rent a summer house in Cape Cod.
 In Florida, you could rent Solana, a spacious condo on St Pete Beach.

 You haven’t truly seen America until you’ve visited its cities.
 See the best of New York, Philadelphia and Washington DC – as well as Niagara Falls and Amish Country – on this fascinating tour.